AnnualCreditReport.com

 AnnualCreditReport.com is a website jointly operated by the three major U.S. credit reporting agencies, Equifax, Experian, and TransUnion.
-The site was created in order to comply with their obligations under the Fair and Accurate Credit Transactions Act (FACTA) to provide a mechanism for American consumers to receive up to three free credit reports per year.
+The site was created in order to comply with their obligations under the Fair and Accurate Credit Transactions Act (FACT Act or FACTA) to provide a mechanism for American consumers to receive up to three free credit reports per year.

 Background

-One of the provisions of FACTA, passed in 2003 as an amendment to the Fair Credit Reporting Act (FCRA), was a requirement that each of the three credit reporting agencies provide, upon request, a free credit report every twelve months to every consumer.
+One of the provisions of the FACT Act, passed in 2003 as an amendment to the Fair Credit Reporting Act (FCRA), was a requirement that each of the three credit reporting agencies provide, upon request, a free credit report every twelve months to every consumer.
 The goal was to allow consumers a way to ensure their credit information is correct and to guard against identity theft.

 Accordingly, the three major credit reporting agencies, Equifax, Experian, and TransUnion created the joint venture company Central Source LLC to oversee their compliance with FACTA.
 Central Source then set up a toll free telephone number, a mailing address and a central website, AnnualCreditReport.com, to process consumer requests.
 Access to the free report was initially rolled out in stages, based on the consumer's state of residence.
-By the end of 2005 all U.S. consumers could use these services to obtain a credit report.
+By the end of 2005, all U.S. consumers could use these services to obtain a credit report.